 Working with food in warehouses means you’re going to carry around a lot of heavy objects.
 Over time, this can result in a lot of physical strain throughout your body.
 The difficulty here is that it’ll take until you’ve suffered enough damage to actually realise where the physical strain is.

 It can be throughout your legs, lower back or even arms.
-In the long run, it means you won’t be able to do any strenuous tasks.
+In time, it means you won’t be able to do any strenuous tasks.

 Personal awareness is the best way to mitigate this risk.
 Make sure you’ve been taught on how to properly handle items and objects safely regardless of how much they weigh.
 This way, you’ll know how much twisting, stretching, turning and lifting you can do without straining yourself.

 Food items and equipment is usually stored on high racking or shelves for added safety.
 The risk this brings is that they can easily fall down and injure you.
 When moving from place to place, it’s important to be vigilant so that you’re aware if items are slipping off and if they do, you’re not there to suffer an injury.